IanChen83/notification-store/README.md

 #### `connect` from 'notification-store/core'

-- `connect({ getClients, publish, cancel })`:
 This function connects subscribers and store together and returns `{ notify, acknowledge }`.

+- `connect({ getClients, publish, cancel })`

 ## Integration with Redux

 Redux manages a global state and can only be updated by dispatching an action.
-Therefore, to integrate this library with Redux, you should:
+Therefore, to integrate this library with Redux, we have two options:

-1. Write your own `publish` and `cancel` functions.
-They act as reducers to add/remove data from the store of Redux.
-2. Subscribe to '\*' with a function that dispatch update action each time notified.
+1. Write a function that subscribes to the notification store.
+Inside the function, dispatch an action to update the Redux store.
+This methods will have duplicated message arrays, but you don't have to fight with internal APIs of notification store.
-3. Similar to `lib/index.js`, connect `getClients` (from `notification-store/subscribers`), `publish`, and `cancel`, get the `notify` and `cancel` function.
+2. Write your own `publish` and `cancel` functions which dispatch actions to add/remove data from the store of Redux.
+Then, similar to `lib/index.js`, connect `getClients` (from `notification-store/subscribers`), `publish`, and `cancel`, get the `notify` and `cancel` function.
+Note that you shouldn't modify this part of Redux store with reducers, otherwise subscribers won't be immediately notified.

 **TODO** an example